FredaXin/project_vaughan/README.md

 ---
 ## Background

-### Challenges of the Source Data:
+### Issues of the Source Data:

+#### Issue 1:
-1. Complex and overly formatted data in Excel: the source data was formatted in hierarchical structures that needs to be flattened and transformed into tubular structures.
+Complex and overly formatted data in Excel: the source data was formatted in hierarchical structures that needs to be flattened and transformed into tubular structures.

+#### Issue 2:
-2. Format inconsistency between years: the formats and structures of the source data varies between years.
+Format inconsistency between years: the formats and structures of the source data varies between years.

+#### Issue 3:
-3. Naming issues for geographical divisions (names are not unique).
+Naming issues for geographical divisions (names are not unique).
 For example:
 • Hamilton, Windsor, Victoria exist in multiple provinces
 • Toronto could refer to the CD or the CSD
 • The same city could appear on multiple rows due to municipality designation changing (eg. Markham)